apiobuild/platform/content/blog/create-an-online-store-for-free.md

 #### Customization

 The website is fully customizable.
-As of the [website appearance](https://apiobuild.com/blog/how-to-configure-chopin-store/#store-information), you can create an online store that aligns with your brand by providing **logo, store description, background color, and background image** on [Chopin\'s configure tab](https://telescope.apiobuild.com/app/chopin).
+As of the [website appearance](https://apiobuild.com/blog/how-to-configure-chopin-store/#store-information), you can create an online store that aligns with your brand by providing **logo, store description, background color, and background image** in [Chopin app](https://telescope.apiobuild.com/app/chopin).
 More customization options are also available through simple HTML blocks.

 <img src="/images/blog/customization.png" class="post-img">